-Truly amazing what you achieved throughout those decades of impaired mental health.
+It’s truly amazing what you achieved throughout those decades of impaired mental health.
 That you did so well at school, went on the trip to America, then settled down with George and had a family, worked constantly, absolutely incredible.
-Is amazing how we can function so well given the heavy price that mental illness places on us.
+It’s amazing how we can function so well given the heavy price that mental illness places on us.
 You are a testament to that.

 Share so that you may grow.